 Find out more about the skills gained during the M.E.M. program as employers of M.E.M. students discuss why they hire M.E.M.s.

-M.E.M. students find career counseling and career-related resources at the Thayer School Career Services office.
+M.E.M. students find career counseling and career-related resources at Thayer School's Career Services office.
 The Alumni Networks is a good resource for a student's initial job search as well as for their lifelong career path.

-Students can be mentored by faculty and members of the Corporate Collaboration Council.
+Students can be mentored by engineering or business school faculty and members of the Corporate Collaboration Council.